Red carpet makes a comeback at history-making Oscars

-The red carpet is back.
-After the coronavirus pandemic forced awards shows to be canceled or go virtual over the past year, movie stars and Hollywood A-listers returned on Sunday to strut their stuff, live and in person, on perhaps the most iconic red carpet of all: at the Oscars.
+April 25 (Reuters) - The red carpet is back.
+After the coronavirus pandemic forced awards shows to be canceled or go virtual over the past year, movie stars and Hollywood A-listers returned on Sunday strutting their stuff, live and in person, on perhaps the most iconic red carpet of all: at the Oscars.

 It was a smaller-than-usual affair with fewer celebrities and cameras - and strict COVID-19 protocols in place.
 But there was no less glamour to grace the carpet set up at Los Angeles’ Mission Revival-style Union Station, where the 93rd annual Academy Awards will take place this year.